brianhallerweb/javascript_concepts/ObjectPrototypes.md

 #### The prototype chain

 All objects have a **proto** property that points to a prototype, which is just another object that holds accessible properties and methods.
 In turn, all prototypes themselves have **proto** property.
-These relationships always result in a chain of prototypes that ultimately ends with the base Object prototype.
-One step away from the base Object are the built in Objects.
+These relationships always result in a chain of prototypes that ultimately ends with the base Object.prototype.
+One step away from the base Object.prototype are the .prototype properties of the built in constructors.
 They include: String, Number, Boolean, Function, Array, RegExp, Date, Error.

 ```
 var dog = { name: "obie" }
 dog.hasOwnProperty("name") //true
 ```

 The object called dog has a **proto** property.
-It points to the base Object.
-The method hasOwnProperty is on the base Object and made available through prototypal inheritance.
+It points to Object.prototype.
+The method hasOwnProperty is on Object.prototype and made available through prototypal inheritance.

 ```
 var name = "obie"